Feminism, Culture Wars -- and Civil Comments on Constructive Critical Commentary

 Marcotte doesn't disagree with either Kamiya or Frank, except iona fine point -- namely, she wants to take a closer look at the three G's and "the tensions...underlying them":

-So much of the nostalgia for the mythical 50s is a belief that things were just better when women provided a disempowered, unpaid labor force.
+So much of the nostalgia for the mythical 50s is a belief that things were just better when women provided a disempowered, unpaid labor force....And this agenda is being underscored by Palin -- maddeningly.
+Worth reading the whole thing.

 ...